 Many purists of most once analog or organic genres will tend to be of the belief that digitising something once forged by wood, metal and rhythmic human endurance somehow automatically detracts from it’s legitimacy as an art form or especially a valid form of music worthy of their over inflated sense of authority.

-Divtech hail’s from Orange County, California (although currently in Cincinnati) and blursts a densely eclectic and chaotic collage of abrasive stylistic violence.
+Divtech hails from Orange County, California (although currently in Cincinnati) and bursts forward with a densely eclectic and chaotic collage of abrasive stylistic violence.
 I gotta say this is some of the truly toughest punk-oriented sonic material I’ve stumbled upon in a while, despite that it is most likely entirely electronic in origin.